NathanBeddoeWebDev/geta-optimizely-tags/README.md

 Start by installing NuGet package (use [Optimizely NuGet](https://nuget.optimizely.com/)):

-    dotnet add package Geta.Tags
+    dotnet add package Geta.Optimizely.Tags

 Geta Tags library uses [tag-it](https://github.com/aehlke/tag-it) jQuery UI plugin for selecting tags.
-To add Tags as a new property to your page types you need to use the UIHint attribute like in this example:
+To add Tags as a new property to your page types, you need to use the UIHint attribute like in this example:

 ```csharp
 [UIHint("Tags")]